JDaance/TSDZ2-Smart-EBike-1/README.md

 stm8flash -c stlinkv2 -p "stm8s105?6" -s opt -w option_bytes_pwm_n_channels_enabled.bin
 stm8flash -c stlinkv2 -p "stm8s105?6" -w releases/TSDZ2-20.1C.2-2-initialflash.hex.bin

-This is using the binary format, converted hex to binary with: objcopy -I ihex -O binary releases/TSDZ2-20.1C.2-2-initialflash.hex releases/TSDZ2-20.1C.2-2-initialflash.hex.bin Pretty sure this was not necessary, will try without on next flash
+This is using the binary format, converted hex to binary with objcopy according to wiki.
+Turns out this was not necessary and later flash was done directly with hex format

 Speed sensor error check disabled in ebike_app.c by just not incrementing the error timer